Licenses & Permits

 I’m a Resident Hunter.
 What Licenses Do I Need?

 This is a reference chart only.
 Please read through this guide for complete information about hunter education, license requirements, and exemptions.
 This chart does not apply to good-for-life licenses such as the lifetime hunting or senior citizen licenses.
+See License Exemptions for information on lifetime licenses exemptions.

 |Deer: Archery||Hunting license & Deer archery license for each deer hunted (must be valid for the current calendar year)|